slabstech/samrudhi/README.md

 •	Pay the price of book in advance.

-•	Refund policy - Rs 100 refundable after one year (memnership cancellation).
+•	Refund policy - Rs 100 refundable after one year (Membership cancellation).

 Address – Om Shri Heritage Apartment, Near Aegis Auto Gas, Vidyanagar, Hubli, Karnataka ,India.

 Timings : Monday to Friday – 4:30 pm to 6 pm.
 	        Saturday and Sunday -   10 am to 5 pm.

 Contact No -

-5 % of book fee is utilised for braille books.
+5 % of book fee is utilized for braille books.